Film vocalization sound design session with microphone, performer, creature voice and droid cues

 Plugin Recommendations: Soundtoys Little AlterBoy, Waves SoundShifter, or MeldaProduction MAutoPitch.

-• Slightly adjust the pitch of vocalizations to create variations from a single recording.
+• Slightly adjust the pitch of voice cues to create variations from a single recording.

 • Use formant shifting to maintain realism when pitch-shifting larger amounts.